pathdata/UNMaSk/DCIS/PrepareData/IM-NET/readme.md

 For demo purpose, I have used a CMU-1.ndpi downloaded from the following web link (http://openslide.cs.cmu.edu/download/openslide-testdata/Hamamatsu/)

 Note: In general WSI images are high in memory.
-Corresponding authors of the publication can be contacted to see if the WSI can be made available.
+Corresponding authors of the publication can be contacted to see if the WSI can be made available (PLN,YY,ESH).
 Please  the Data availability section of the manuscript to find out more.

 1. Visualization